Environmental Management Committee

 The Environmental Management Committee (EMC) meets on alternate months and consists of members of the Port's Senior Management, Operational Managers, Marine Managers and staff Environmental Representatives who consider environmental matters of interest, concern or strategic importance to activities and performance throughout the organisation.
 The EMC reports through the Senior Management Team to the Port's Board of Directors.

 The Environmental Reps volunteer their services and are the local champions of, and encourage good environmental practice within the work place.
 They act as the eyes and ears regarding environmental matters at the sharp end.
 They assist in maintaining the profile and momentum of environmental improvement within the organisation.
 They ensure a sense of balance in the Environmental Management System and ensure communications do not become top-down only, or one directional.
-They assist in completing environmental concern reporting and also other environmental initiatives, either directly or through the ‘Eureka’ staff suggestion scheme.
+They assist in completing environmental concern reporting and also other environmental initiatives, either directly through the Corporate Risk Assurance Framework Event Reports or through the ‘Eureka’ staff suggestion scheme.
 Environmental Reps participate in the Environmental Management Committee (EMC) meetings.

 A programme of worksite H&S inspections is established at year-end for the following year.
-H&S site inspections include an environmental component and cover all operational and business support sites which are visited, as a minimum on a bi-monthly basis.
+HSE site inspections include an environmental component and cover all operational and business support sites which are visited, as a minimum on a bi-monthly basis.
 Each inspection involves the Environmental Manager who produces an Environment Site/Workplace Inspection Report which includes Observations and Corrective Actions aimed at ensuring legislative compliance and encouraging best practice.
 The Environmental site inspection report is circulated to the site manager for actioning and comment.
-Any outstanding actions remaining prior to the bi-monthly Environmental Management Committee meeting (see above), are added to the outstanding actions master spreadsheet (OAMS) which is discussed as a standing agenda item at each EMC.
+Any outstanding or unresolved actions are entered remaining prior to the bi-monthly Environmental Management Committee meeting (see above), are added to the Assurance Framework Event Control Register which is discussed as a standing agenda item at each EMC.